About Endgame Viable

 I’m an old Gen-X guy who lives alone in a 1950s suburban house with surprisingly good Internet.
 I live with a mackeral tabby cat that showed up at my back door in 2017.
 I befriended a quirky ginger cat from the woods in 2022, but he still lives outside most of the time.

 I’m a software developer by trade.
-I currently work in the area of “infrastructure lifecycle management,” which basically means working on tools for monitoring infrastructure.
+I currently work in the area of “infrastructure lifecycle management,” which basically means working on tools for monitoring hardware and/or cloud infrastructure.
 I’m one of those trendy “full-stack” “devops” developers, the ones that you throw at any software or configuration problem anywhere in the pipeline in any language on any platform (except mobile, yuck).
 Due to extremely good fortune that befell me in 2021, I work remotely for a large west coast tech company.

 I’ve been playing computer games pretty much since computer games were invented.
 Before that, I started “gaming” when my older brothers introduced me to Dungeons and Dragons around 1979.
 (Before that, I played card games and ping-pong with the family.)
 I graduated to an Atari 2600, then a TRS-80 Color Computer, then an Amiga.
 I moved to DOS/Windows/PC Gaming when Doom and Quake made all other computer platforms obsolete.
 I have consoles, but I don’t use them very much.
+Using a controller too much hurts my thumb.

 I can trace my origins in writing “blog posts” back to around 1997, when I posted “match summaries” on a Quake clan web site.
 I’ve maintained one or more of my own web sites since 1998.
 My first semi-regular blogging, in the format that we know today, began around 2003 on my real name web site, using a PHP blog platform that I wrote myself.
 I wrote about politics and current events until around 2010 when I got bored with that.
-I still have an interest in such things, but I certainly wouldn’t write about politics now.
+I still have an interest in such things, but I certainly wouldn’t write political commentary now.

 I launched Endgame Viable in October 2013 because I wanted to put game-related content on its own site, and I wanted to switch to WordPress and stop maintaining my dumb PHP thing.
 (Actually I started in 2012 but I renamed the site in 2013.)